 Health research, to serve as gauge for health system reform and evidence-based practice, has been prioritised in collaboration with Institutions of Higher Learning and Scientific Organisations.
 Health Research Priorities have been identified through a process of consultation and communicated with Institutions of Higher Learning to serve as guide for identification of research priorities.

-3.2(e) Develop norms and standards to measure the percentage of people living within an internationally acceptable radius of a fully functional healthcare facility throughout the Province
+3.2(f) Develop the indicator to measure the percentage of the population within a 5km radius of a health service